KashKat/ToolLibrary/WebServer/README.md

 - Optional redirect rules based on URL path prefixes
 - Logging of query parameters like `username` or `is64ps` (for payload staging context)
 - JSON-based configuration for ease of reuse
+- Works with bitsadmin which fails when using python3 -m http.server (sort of a pain)

 ---